Attolab/pymodaq_plugins_stanford_research_systems/README.rst

 * PyMoDAQ version > 4.0.8
 * VISA backend if connected using GPIB
 * pymeasure version >= 0.14.0 needed (if not yet available install from its github repository)
+* For SR542 Chopper, the USB-to-serial driver might need to be installed so that the controller appears a COM port (available at https://ftdichip.com/drivers/vcp-drivers/)